EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 The Volumes indicator is a valuable tool for analyzing trading volume and its relationship to price movements.
 It provides insights into market activity, confirms price trends, and helps identify potential trading opportunities.

+## VROC (Volume Rate of Change)

+The Volume Rate of Change (VROC) indicator is a technical analysis tool that measures the rate of change in trading volume over a specified period.
+It helps traders identify the speed and intensity of volume changes, which can provide insights into potential price movements and market trends.

+Here are the key points about the Volume Rate of Change (VROC) indicator:

+- Rate of Change Calculation: The VROC indicator calculates the rate of change in trading volume by comparing the current volume with the volume a certain number of periods ago.
+The rate of change is expressed as a percentage, representing the percentage increase or decrease in volume over the specified period.

+- Volume Momentum: The VROC indicator is primarily used to gauge volume momentum.
+  When the VROC value is positive, it indicates that the current volume is higher than the volume of the specified period ago, suggesting increasing volume momentum.
+Conversely, a negative VROC value suggests declining volume momentum.

+- Confirmation of Price Movements: Traders often use the VROC indicator to confirm price movements.
+When the price is rising or falling and accompanied by increasing volume (positive VROC), it suggests strong buying or selling pressure, respectively, and validates the price trend.
+Conversely, decreasing volume (negative VROC) during price movements may indicate weakening momentum and a potential reversal.

+- Divergences: Traders also look for divergences between the VROC indicator and price movements.
+If the price is making higher highs, but the VROC is making lower highs (bearish divergence), it suggests a potential weakening of buying pressure and a possible trend reversal.
+Conversely, if the price is making lower lows, but the VROC is making higher lows (bullish divergence), it indicates a potential shift in sentiment and a possible trend reversal.

+- Timeframe Selection: The VROC indicator's effectiveness may vary depending on the timeframe used.
+Shorter timeframes can provide insights into short-term volume changes and intraday trading, while longer timeframes can reveal broader market trends and investor sentiment.

+The Volume Rate of Change (VROC) indicator is a valuable tool for analyzing volume momentum and its relationship to price movements.
+It helps traders identify trends, confirm price movements, and detect potential reversals through divergences.
+By integrating the VROC indicator into their technical analysis, traders can gain a deeper understanding of market dynamics and make more informed trading decisions.